autolab-fi/line-robot-curriculum/lessons/module_7/Arrays and Processing Data with Loops.md

 For this assignment, you'll create a program that:

-1. Uses arrays to store sensor readings from three different robot positions
+1. Uses arrays to store sensor readings from three different rover positions
 2. Moves the robot between measurements to collect varied data
 3. Systematically sends all collected data via MQTT